PepeBigotes/python-stuff/README.md

   Once again I coded something useless instead of paying attention in class.
   - <b>`hex-junk`</b> : Prints random hexadecimal numbers
   Evolution of the <b>binary-junk</b> script.
 You could use this as a "secure password generator" if you wanted to (not recommended, it's not very secure)
+  - <b>`net-slow`</b> : Attempts to slow the network with excessive traffic
+  **Beware that you can not stop this script once you start it.**
+  Can also be used as a DoS or DDoS tool.
+Created for educational purposes only